AgileRL/AgileRL/docs/llm_finetuning/environments.rst

 This keeps the model simple and isolated: one misbehaving environment cannot corrupt another's state, and a stateful environment (a counter, a game, a sandbox) stays alive across all the turns of an episode.
-When the env runs over HTTP that instance is one server hosting one env; in-process it is just the env object itself.
+In-process, that instance is just the env object itself.
+Over HTTP, **one server fronts the whole batch**: each rollout opens its own WebSocket session and the server builds a fresh env instance for that session, so isolation comes from sessions, not from extra servers.

 Running a local environment
 ---------------------------